SaharMehrpour/e-commerce/README.md

 ### API Gateway

-Acts as the single entry point for all client requests and routes traffic to internal microservices based on path rules.
+Acts as the single entry point for all client requests and routes traffic to internal microservices.

 ### Shared Library